lsm/alfa/README.md

 yarn add alfa
 ```

-## Usage

-[React](https://facebook.github.io/react/) is a perfect library for managing interactive and stateful views.
-However, things become unclear when you need to `share & change data across components` - that is **the only problem** Alfa focuses on solving.

 ### Getting the Data for Components

 Alfa converts your regular React component into a `dependency injected component` by `injecting` application data from a key/value store.
-Let Alfa handle the data if you use it in different components of your app:
+Let Alfa handle the data if you use it in different components:

 ```jsx
 // hello.js